WASHINGTON DC TAXICAB/LIMOUSINE CERTIFICATE OF OPERATING AUTHORITY GUIDE

 Clean Hands Self-Certification

-The Clean Hands Self-Certification is a certificate, verified by your signature, that states that you do not owe the District of Columbia Government more that $100.
-You can download a copy of the Clean Hands Self-Certification form from the DCRA website.
+The Clean Hands Self-Certification is a certificate, verified by your signature, that states that you do not owe the District of Columbia Government more than $100.

 Certificate-of-Identity Information Document